suchipi/hex-engine/packages/website/docs/api-2d.md

 `dotProduct(other: Vector): number`

 Returns the dot product of this vector with `other`.
-The resulting number is negative if the vectors face opposite directions, and null if they are perpendicular.
+The resulting number is negative if the vectors face opposite directions, and 0 if they are perpendicular.

 ##### asDOMPoint